elastic/kibana/src/core/MIGRATION_EXAMPLES.md

 })
 ```

+In many cases, it may be simpler to duplicate the function call
+to retrieve the data again in the main handler.
+In this other cases, you can
-In this case, we'll use a handler factory as the argument to our high-order
+utilize a handler _factory_ rather than a raw handler as the argument to your
-handler.
-This way the high-order handler can pass arbitrary arguments to the
+high-order handler.
+This way the high-order handler can pass arbitrary arguments
-route handler.
+to the route handler.

 ```ts
 // New Platform high-order handler